OpenNebula/addon-storpool/README.md

 * support datastores on different storpool clusters
 * extend migrate-live when ssh TM_MAD is used for SYSTEM datastore
 * all disk images are thin provisioned
-* Improved storage security: there is no storage management access from the hypervisors so if rogue user manage to escape from the VM to the host the datastore impact will be reduced on the locally attached disks(local to the hostVMs) only
+* Improved storage security: there is no storage management access from the hypervisors so if rogue user manage to escape from the VM to the host the impact on the storage will be reduced at most to the locally attached disks(local to the hostVMs)
 * (optional) helper tool to tweak the number of queues for virtio-scsi (require `DEVICE_PREFIX=sd`)
 * (optional) helper tool to enable virtio-blk-data-plane for virtio-blk (require `DEVICE_PREFIX=vd`)
 * (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)